Introduction to Total Productive Maintenance (TPM)

 Achieving perfect TPM is a lofty goal that may never be entirely reached.
 However, adhering to the 5S principles and implementing the eight pillars of total productive maintenance puts organizations on the path to getting much closer to TPM.

-TPM tools like eMaint CMMS can encourage the process by providing data and metrics and reducing manual data gathering while supporting maintenance improvements.
+TPM tools like eMaint CMMS can support the process by providing data and metrics and reducing manual data gathering while promoting maintenance improvements.
 Combining a CMMS with tools such as vibration and temperature monitors supports the TPM maintenance process and empowers employees with even more ways to identify and correct maintenance issues before they cause unplanned downtime.

 Here’s how a CMMS can help with each of the 8 pillars:

 A CMMS allows each task or work order to be categorized in many ways, including who it needs to be assigned to.
-Depending on the skill required to complete the job, it can be assigned accordingly in a CMMS, with less complex tasks assigned to operators while more complex tasks can be assigned to technicians with the correct training and experience levels. - Qualilty Maintenance
+Depending on the skill required to complete the job, it can be assigned accordingly in a CMMS, with less complex tasks assigned to operators, while more complex tasks can be assigned to technicians with the correct training and experience levels.

-While a PM schedule is required to ensure that quality is maintained through routine manual inspections, it may not be enough as there is still room for human error.
+While a PM schedule is required to ensure that quality is maintained through routine manual inspections, it may not be enough, as there is still room for human error.
 It must then be reinforced by a predictive maintenance strategy deployed within the CMMS.
-Real-time monitoring sensors can detect potential problems before they occur and trigger the intervention of a maintenance technician before a defect or breakdown occurs. - Planned Maintenance
+Real-time monitoring sensors can detect potential problems before they occur and trigger the intervention of a maintenance technician before a defect or breakdown occurs.

 By tracking trends, analyzing real-time asset data, and following manufacturer recommendations, organizations can prevent production waste, shorter equipment life cycles, increased equipment replacement and labor costs, and unplanned downtime.
-A CMMS enables users to plan, set up and track these jobs. - Focused Improvement
+A CMMS enables users to plan, set up, and track these jobs

-A CMMS provides the historical data required to analyze failures on assets to find root cause of the failure.
+A CMMS provides the historical data required to analyze asset failures to find a root cause.
 This will enable the technicians to gather knowledge on how each machine tends to break down.
-This information also allows maintenance teams to make modifications to assets or processes to ultimately improve reliability. - Early Equipment Management
+This information also allows maintenance teams to make modifications to assets or processes, ultimately improving reliability.

 A CMMS can track training or certifications that may be required to complete a job.
-Alerts and notifications can be set up to see when training may be expired or if it is a requirement to complete a task. - Safety, Health, and Environment
+Alerts and notifications can be set up to see when training may expire or if it is a requirement to complete a task.

 A CMMS can help bridge the gap between maintenance and administration personnel.
 Both are required to run a successful manufacturing operation, but rarely work side-by-side.
 A CMMS can act as a single source of truth for both groups.
 It provides easy access to documentation such as photos and operating manuals, reducing time searching for these documents.
 Admin staff can also leverage inventory and spare parts tracking in a CMMS to ensure parts are available for maintenance teams.